Ecosystem working groups

 • Hold - Committee is aware of proposal.
 Nothing is suggested to be done at present.

-• Assess - Some or all of the ATAC members will give the proposal serious assessment.
+• Assess - Some or all of the ATC members will give the proposal serious assessment.

 • Trial - Proposal is ready for trial and already has reference implementations.